fortify-presales/FortifyAzureRMDemo/README.md

 Security Scan
 -------------

-To run a Fortify SCA scan (from PowerShell console) you can use the included script:
+To run a Fortify SCA scan (from PowerShell console) you can use the included scripts:

 ```
+.\gradlew.bat build
 .\bin\fortify-sca.ps1
 ```